Alec-Bailey/IncidentIQ-Data-Sync/README.md

 ## Why?
 ---
-Our district needed a tool that:
+Our district needed a tool could:
-+ Pulls different types of Incident IQ data (Assets, Users, Locations) into a local database
++ Pull different types of Incident IQ data (Assets, Users, Locations) into a local database
-+ Can dynamically create and update tables for changing custom fields
++ Dynamically create and update tables for changing custom fields
-+ Is configurable to run on changing infrastructure
++ Be configurable to run on changing infrastructure
-+ Is maintainable and extensible
++ Be maintainable and extensible
++ Be database agnostic for multiple use cases

 ## Installation
 ---